-You are not going to be expelled from travelling circles or not fit in because you happen to be with someone.
-Check out the many travelling couple blogs out there to see that this is actually a happy and successful way to travel.
-There are even blogs detailing couples travelling with their children!
+You will not be expelled from travelling circles or not fit in because you happen to be with someone.
+It is still a happy and successful way to travel, as is travelling with children.

 The Solution: Follow your heart, regret will always linger.

 Answer this: Are you staying put because you want to or because you think you have to?